y-ken/fluent-plugin-sentry/README.md

 ```
 The tag key `k8s.app` will add the tag `k8s.app: myapp` to the Sentry event.

+* stacktrace_expand_json_escaping
+[default] true

+When going trough some JSON formatter stacktraces `\n` and `\t` characters are
+often escaped.
+Meaning you will see `\n` instead of a visible line return for
+example and `\t` instead of a visual tabulation.

+When true (the default) this option will expand the escaped character into the
+original control code.
+This important for successfully parsing stacktraces.

 It also support rewriting Tag with SetTagKeyMixin.

 * remove_tag_prefix